dehlirious/php_argon2id/README.md

 - **Efficiency Across Hardware:** Matches the function's demand with the system's capabilities, ensuring optimal efficiency.
 This design choice prevents overloading less powerful machines while fully utilizing the capabilities of more robust systems.
 - **Fallback Mechanism:** Defaults to BCRYPT if the memory cost calculation suggests a value below 32MB or if Argon2id is not available, ensuring compatibility across various platforms and configurations.

+## Security Insights

+For those concerned about the capabilities of attackers, it's noteworthy that as of 2021, cracking software is generally not keeping pace with advancements in hashing algorithms.
+Particularly, there is no efficient Argon2 cracker available, making it a robust choice against less-powerful adversaries.

+### Optimizing Argon2id Parameters
+When configuring Argon2id, the parameter adjustment should follow a specific order to maximize security:

+1. **Maximize Memory Usage:** Begin with increasing memory usage as much as possible, starting with a time cost parameter of 1.
+This makes the hashing process more resistant to brute-force attacks by requiring significant memory resources to attempt cracking.

+2. **Increase Parallelism:** Then, increase the parallelism up to the number of cores available on your system.
+This should be done without reducing the memory usage set in the previous step, leveraging multi-core processors to enhance performance without compromising security.

+3. **Adjust Time Cost:** Finally, increase the time cost as much as possible without affecting the previously set parameters.
+This lengthens the computation time for each hash, further securing against brute-force attempts.

+For more in-depth discussions and recommendations on Argon2id parameter selection, refer to discussions on security forums, such as [this detailed thread on Security Stack Exchange](https://security.stackexchange.com/questions/247936/since-gpus-have-gigabytes-of-memory-does-argon2id-need-to-use-gigabytes-of-memo).

 ## Features
 - **Dynamic Adjustment:** Automatically scales hashing parameters based on the system's memory_limit setting.